msabc/employeeVacationCalendar/README.md

 Check the version under _Angular CLI_.
 This was developed with Angular CLI: 7.0.6.
 If you dont' have Angular installed on your PC, you can run the next command to install it globally: **npm install -g @angular/cli**.

-If you have Angular install, you can run the next command in order to serve the client.
+If you have Angular installed, the next step is to serve the client.

-Go to the **calendarFront** folder and run the next command: **ng serve**.
+Go to the **calendarFront** folder and run the next commands:
+**npm install**, and then
+**ng serve**.

+Open your browser on the default angular port _http://localhost:4200_.